Danelle Tan

-Danelle Tan Li Ern (born 25 October 2004) is a Singaporean women's football player.
+Danelle Tan Li Ern (born 25 October 2004) is a Singaporean professional footballer who currently plays as a striker for WE League club Nippon TV Tokyo Verdy Beleza and the Singapore women's national team.

 Early life and education

 Tan started playing football when she was 6 and joined her brothers at JSSL academy.
-She was proficient from a young age and scored 12 goals in her first session.
+She scored 12 goals in her first session.
 Tan moved to London, England to study at Mill Hill School in 2022.
-Tan became the first Singaporean footballer to sign for a NCAA Division 1 team.
+Tan became the first Singaporean footballer to sign for an NCAA Division 1 team.
+She later decided to forgo her place when she signed for Borussia Dortmund.